mattw025/mattw025.github.io-old/_pages/conference_papers.md

 description:
 nav: true
 ---
+#2019
+**Charles I's execution and the destiny of monarchy in Britain and Europe**, *Monarchy and Modernity since 1500 Conference*, University of Cambridge

 # 2018
 **News of the king’s execution: newsbooks, temporality, and the regicide of Charles I**, Society for Renaissance Studies 8th Biennial Conference